stablekernel/aqueduct/source/docs/http/overview.md

 Aqueduct applications respond to HTTP requests.
 The main concepts and tasks are:

-- Using a `Router` to dispatch `Request`s to a `RequestController`
+- Using a `Router` to determine which code is run for an HTTP request
-- Subclassing `HTTPController` to bind requests and their properties to *responder methods*
+- *Binding* the values from an HTTP request to the parameters of a method with `HTTPController`
-- Subclassing `RequestSink` to initialize an application
+- Setting up routes and initializing an application by subclassing `RequestSink`
-- Running Aqueduct Applications with `aqueduct serve`
+- Starting and stopping Aqueduct Applications with `aqueduct serve`
-- Using specialized database controllers like `QueryController<T>` and `ManagedObjectController<T>`.
+- Binding an REST interface to a database table with `ManagedObjectController<T>`
-- Decoding HTTP request bodies with `HTTPRequestBody` and encoding objects into HTTP response bodies with `Response`
+- Encoding and Decoding HTTP request and response bodies according to `HTTPCodecRepository`
-- Using `RequestController`s to implement middleware and other types of responder logic.
+- Building pipelines with middleware

 ## Guides